w3c/wai-curricula/content/how-to-use-this-curricula.md

 ### Teaching Ideas

 Focus on how the course offerer plans to teach the learning outcomes.
 Ask for demonstrations of the strategies used by the instructors and the materials used for the course.
-Will the teaching be face-to-face?
-Will the course be conducted completely online?
-Will teaching strategies include theoretical knowledge of the subjects covered?
-Will they include interaction with assistive technologies, people with disabilities?
+* Will the teaching be face-to-face?
+* Will the course be conducted completely online?
+* Will teaching strategies include theoretical knowledge of the subjects covered?
+* Will such strategies include interaction with assistive technologies, people with disabilities?

 ### Ideas to Assess Knowledge